abdullahi4u/simple_shell/README.md

 lists.h: header file for the linked list code in lists.c. shell.h: header file for the main shell program. utils.h: header file for the ut
+## main.c

+### The code is written in C and consists of several source files, including:

+shell.c: main program file that contains the main function and handles user input and program execution. history.c: file that contains functions for saving and loading command history. utils.c: file that contains utility functions used throughout the program. lists.c: file that contains functions for working with linked lists. shell.h: header file that contains function prototypes and definitions.